JunjieDev/flutter-todo/README.md

   - [x] Users can mark a task as complete by clicking on it (check it).
   - [x] Users can edit a task by dragging it from left to right OR the buttons.
   - [x] Users can delete a task by dragging it from right to left OR the buttons.
+  - [x] Use flutter snackBar for message (Add - Delete - Edit).
+  - [x] Dissable the button confirm si the new task is null or the old task is egals the newtask.

 ## Possible features

-  - [ ] Dissable the button confirm si the new task is null or the old task is egals the newtask.
-  - [ ] Use flutter snackBar for message (Add - Delete - Edit).
   - [ ] Users could change the color scheme of the app.
   - [ ] Navigation between : all task - done tasks - not done task
   - Save task :